 Have you ever had to change different values in your flow when adding them to different environments?
-For instance, different queue id’s as email sender, or different email template id, receiving and routing emails to different queues, or any sort of ids specific for each environment.
+For instance, different queue IDs as an email sender, different email template IDs, receiving and routing emails to different queues, or any sort of ids specific for each environment.

-This post shows you how you can check for the environment you Power Automate flow runs.
-The post shows only an example of how to check for different environments and to how to set and update variables based on environments.
-In the examples the compose action is used to only show the principle on how it works.
+This post shows you how you can check for the environment in your Power Automate flow runs.
+The post shows only an example of how to check for different environments and how to set and update variables based on environments.
+In the examples, the compose action is used to only show the principle of how it works.

-Follow the steps below to see how you can check the environment you flow is running in Microsoft Dataverse.
+Follow the steps below to see how you can check the environment your flow is running in Microsoft Dataverse.

 Step 1: Create a new flow with a Dataverse trigger.
-In this example the trigger “When a row is added, modified or deleted”.
-This triggers when a case is created and update.
+In this example, the trigger “When a row is added, modified or deleted”.
+This triggers when a case is created and updated.
 During the examples below a case was created one time and later used the test recently triggered runs.